Apple Addresses a Bug That Caused Disk Utility in macOS High Sierra To Expose Passwords of Encrypted APFS Volumes - Slashdot

 Joe Rossignol, writing for MacRumours: Brazilian software developer Matheus Mariano appears to have discovered a significant Disk Utility bug that exposes the passwords of encrypted Apple File System volumes in plain text on macOS High Sierra.
 Mariano added a new encrypted APFS volume to a container, set a password and hint, and unmounted and remounted the container in order to force a password prompt for demonstration purposes.
 Then, he clicked the "Show Hint" button, which revealed the full password in plain text rather than the hint. [...]
 Apple has addressed this bug by releasing a macOS High Sierra 10.13 Supplemental Update, available from the Updates tab in the Mac App Store.

-The bug is in Disk Utility GUI volume creation (Score:2)
+The bug is in Disk Utility GUI volume creation (Score:3)

 When creating a new volume, it apparently puts the password into the password hints field.